-The COVID-19 pandemic has shaken life up for a lot of people.
-Some are taking on new jobs, others moving homes, and many are simply trying to keep up with the constantly changing situation.
+The COVID-19 pandemic shook life up for a lot of people.
+Some took on new jobs, others moved homes, and many are simply trying to keep up with the constantly changing situation.
 It’s been a lot.

 One result?
 Canadians have financial independence on their minds — especially Gen Z adults and Millennials, who are now more worried about money than ever before.
 In the midst of so much uncertainty, it’s natural that saving, investing and personal budgets are becoming most important conversations.

 For Alberta couple Court and Nic, money talk has always been on the table.
 They run the personal finance blog Modern FImily and abide by a savings and investment strategy called FIRE (Financial Independence Retire Early).
 It’s an aggressive approach that has attracted much attention online — particularly since the pandemic started.
 The goal is setting aside enough of one’s personal budget for investments that will ultimately generate returns equal to a steady income, so that a job then becomes optional.